Self Worth Isn’t Something You Earn — A Therapist’s Take

 The Inner Critic — Where It Comes From & How to Quiet It

 You know the voice.
 The one that shows up the moment you make a mistake.
 That replays the embarrassing thing you said three years ago.
 That tells you you’re not smart enough, thin enough, patient enough, successful enough.
-That whispers who do you think you are...
+That whispers “who do you think...

 After Infertility: The Part No One Talks About